cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - process follows these steps:
 	1. identify the instances that satisfy the CPU/mem/port reqs in the task def
 	2. identify the instances that satisfy the task placement constraints
-	3. identify the instnaces that satisfy the task placement strategies
+	3. identify the instances that satisfy the task placement strategies
 	4. select the instances for task placement
 - strategy types - can be mixed together
 	- binpack